MaxsimJSDeveloper/MaxsimJSDeveloper/README.md

 # Hi, 👋 my name is Max, I am Full stack Developer

-## About Me

-I'm a passionate web developer with a strong foundation in TypeScript React and Node.js.
-I am particularly interested in participating in team projects and learning the latest technologies in web development.

 ## Experience

 🚀 I have hands-on experience working on commercial projects where I used my knowledge of TypeScript and React to bring website designs to life.
 There are also team and pet projects, you can check them out below.